svcastaneda/phase-0/week-1/tracking-changes-reflection.md

 The last commit.

 ###What are the 3 stages of a git change and how do you move a file from one stage to the other?
+1. Working: where you make your changes
+2. Staged: the files that will be included in the commit
+3. Commit: a snapshot of all changes made to staged files from their last commit

+> $ git status

-1. git add FILE_NAME(S)
+> $ git add FILE_NAME(S)

-2. git commit -m "Commit message"
+> $ git commit -m "Commit message"
-3. git push origin BRANCH_NAME

 ###Write a handy cheatsheet of the commands you need to commit your changes?
 git status: checks the status of the files and directories.